nickbaldwin-monster/adinfo/readme.md

 - fixed webadmin link - use first nowId
 - remote field displays data from jobLocationType
 - disabled feature to overlay info on results
+- default width 800px for jobs, other panels set to 330px

 todo:
 - delete settings